 Cooperation and Development Network Eastern Europe (CDN) is a capacity-building network of youth organisations committed to the development and implementation of Green ideas in Eastern Europe.
-CDN gathers 18 member and 6 partner organisations – youth wings of Green parties and NGOs whose work is rooted in Green values.
+As of 2019, CDN gathers 15 member and 6 partner organisations – youth wings of Green parties and NGOs whose work is rooted in Green values.
 CDN’s political focus is on Eastern Europe where the organisation works with local partners.
 CDN also collaborates with organisations and activists from the rest of Europe who want to support a Green Eastern Europe.

 What do we stand for?